Education on Personal Loans

 • Fees: Maximum $20 application fee

-• Wait period: At least one month as member of a credit union
+• Waiting period: At least one month as a member of a credit union

 PAL II: